thoffical/thoffical/README.md

 # About Me

 I'm a software enthusiast with a passion for building innovative solutions.
-I enjoy exploring new technologies and collaborating with others on exciting projects.
+I enjoy making my projects cooler.

-What I'm Working On
+#What I'm Working On

 Currently, I'm focused on developing Kodi Addons and other various projects, with a goal of expanding my skills and knowledge.
 # Skills